Myanmar's president signs off on law seen as targeting Muslims

 The bill sets punishments for people who have more than one spouse or live with an unmarried partner other than the spouse.

-The government denies it is aimed at Muslims, estimated to make up about 5 percent of the population, and some of whom practise polygamy.
+The government denies it is aimed at Muslims, estimated to make up about 5 percent of the population, and some of whom practice polygamy.

 The president also signed two other laws, which restrict religious conversion and interfaith marriage, on August 26, Zaw Htay said.